felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 - **q** - quits gdb
 - `CTRL-C` while the programming is running stops the execution asynchronously

 There are tons of GDB commands, too many to show here!
 On the [documentation page of GDB](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/refcard.pdf).
-A list of `monitor` commands, which are specific to the dw-link debugger, can be found in Section 5.5 of the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.md).
+A list of [`monitor` commands](https://felias-fogg.github.io/dw-link/debugging/#monitor-commands), which are specific to the dw-link debugger, can be found in the dw-link manual.

-## 8. After debugging
+## After debugging

 When you are done with debugging, you probably want to disable the debugWIRE mode again, because in debugWIRE mode you cannot use the RESET line or ISP programming.
 This can be accomplised by using the command `monitor debugwire disable` before you leave the debugger.

 After debugging, you can still can use dw-link as a programmer (of type `Arduino as ISP`).
 It is not the fastest one, but if you do not have anything better, it will do its job.

-If you want a more durable hardware debugging solution, the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.pdf) has some suggestions in Section 8, or you can buy the [dw-link probe](https://www.tindie.com/products/31798/) at Tindie.
+If you want a more durable hardware debugging solution, there are some [suggestions](better.md) in the dw-link manual.
 These days, however, the Microchip debugger MPLAP SNAP might be a better deal.
-You can use it as a drop-in replacement for dw-link, and it is able to do much more!
+You can use it as a drop-in replacement for dw-link, it costs less than US-$ 15 and it is able to do much more!

 ## What can go wrong?

 If something does not work as advertised, it is often a simple wiring problem.
 Other possible sources of errors are installation errors, i.e., that a program is not installed at the right place, does not have the proper permissions, the PATH variable is incorrect, or one has installed the wrong board manager files.
 When some strange error messages show up, it may also indicate that some components have not been installed.
 Google for the error message!
 Often, there are hints on how to mitigate the problem.
-Finally, there is also a troubleshooting section in the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.md), which may be helpful.
+Finally, there is also a [troubleshooting section](https://felias-fogg.github.io/dw-link/troubleshooting/) in the dw-link manual, which may be helpful.

 The most annoying problem can be that an MCU might not be responsive anymore after a debugging session.
 The reason is that the RESET line, which is used as a communication line during debugging, has not been re-enabled.
 While a regular exit of the debugger restores the RESET line, the debugger may be terminated without restoring it.
 An easy cure is to enter the debugger again and leave it regularly (after connecting to the target chip) with the command `quit`.
 If this does not help, you may have to use a High-Voltage programmer, such as [RescueAVR](https://www.tindie.com/products/fogg/rescueavr-hv-fuse-programmer-for-avrs/).

-If you think you have found a bug, please post it on [issues](https://github.com/felias-fogg/dw-link/issues) and fill out the [issue form](issue_form.md) before.
+If you think you have found a bug, please post it on [issues](https://github.com/felias-fogg/dw-link/issues).